 Some patients who undergo IVF will also have ICSI treatment.
 In this process, a single sperm is injected directly into the egg.
 This is different from IVF, which combines sperm and the egg in the same dish and allows the sperm to fertilize the egg on its own.

-ICSI may be suggested if a man has a very low sperm count, low sperm motility, poor-quality sperm, or blocked sperm ducts—or if donor sperm is being used.
+ICSI may be suggested if: a man has a very low sperm count, low sperm motility, or poor-quality sperm; there is a blockage in the male reproductive track; the eggs have not been fertilized by traditional IVF; previously frozen eggs are being used; or if eggs from in-vitro maturation are being used.